DarkGhostHunter/Laratraits/README.md

 * `PipesThrough`: Allows a class to be sent itself through a pipeline.
 * `AuthorizesItself`: Allows to authorize an action on the object itself.
+* `ValidatesItself`: Validates an incoming data using self-contained rules.
+* `DispatchesItself`: Allows to dispatch the object instance to one of many Jobs previously set.
 * `RendersFromMarkdown`: Takes a given class property to parse Markdown text and return HTML.
 Compatible with `Htmlable` interface.
 * `DiscoverClasses`: Discovers classes inside a directory, optionally filtered by a method name.
-* `ValidatesItself`: Validates an incoming data using self-contained rules.
 * `Multitapable`: Makes a class infinitely tap-able.
 You can exit the tap using `->target` or a method name appended with `AndUntap`.

 ### Models